ynsmrtpc/EmployeeSaveProject/README.md

 <p>&#9888 Due to a technical problem, the update process does not work.
 It will be fixed with the update!  </p>
 <p>&#9888 Downloading as Excel works, but the employees are not reflected in the excel table!
 It will be fixed with the update! </p>
 <p>&#9888 Contacts are stored locally in JSON data format.
 Adding to the database will be done with the update! </p>
+<p>&#9888 By default, one record is available.
+You can delete and add your own data. </p>

 <hr>
 <h3><strong> What needs to be done to use it. </strong></h3>
 <hr>